QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/c/c.md

 -   Public domain and fair use as notable exemptions from copyright
 -   What creative commons licenses are
 initialquestions:
--   Have you ever come across a photo or a newspaper clip that you really wanted to include in your work?
+- Have you ever come across a photo or a newspaper clip that you really wanted to include in your work -- and then share with your other data?
 Do you know how to go about arranging for that?
--   Think about the data associated with a research project you’re carrying out -- did you collect data sources created by others, or did you generate the data yourself (e.g., through conducting interviews), or both?
+- Think about the data associated with a research project you’re carrying out – did you collect data sources created by others, or did you generate the data yourself (e.g., through conducting interviews), or both?
+What effect will that have on if and how you share them?

 ---
 {% include _learningobjectivesandquestions.html %}